ktorio/ktor-documentation/topics/sevalla.md

 Sevalla injects a random port using the `PORT` environment variable.
 Your application must be configured to listen on that port.

-If you've chosen the [embedded-server](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/embedded-server) sample with server configuration specified in code, you can obtain the environment variable value using System.getenv.
-Open the Application.kt file placed in the `src/main/kotlin/com/example` folder and change the port parameter value of the `embeddedServer` function as shown below:
+If you've chosen the [embedded-server](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/embedded-server) sample with server configuration specified in code, you can obtain the environment variable value using `System.getenv()`.
+Open the <path>Application.kt</path> file placed in the <path>src/main/kotlin/com/example</path> folder and change the port parameter value of the `embeddedServer()` function as shown below:

 ```kotlin
 fun main() {